Attention#

 • the system contains many interacting components

-Before attention mechanisms, many machine learning workflows relied on fixed local neighborhoods or sequential processing.
+Before attention mechanisms, many machine learning workflows relied on fixed local neighborhoods or sequential processing to assign importance.
 For example,

-• recurrent approaches process information sequentially and may struggle to retain long-range relationships
+• recurrent neural networks process information sequentially and may struggle to preserve information across long sequences

-In many real-world problems, important relationships may occur between locations, observations, or events that are far apart in space, depth, or time.
+In many real-world problems, important relationships may occur between locations, observations, or events that are far apart in feature space, geographic position, or time sequence.
+To illustrate with a book analogy, the important information that we need now may have been presented many pages previously.

 • what information is relevant?